maxpatiiuk/dotfiles/README.md

 - Back up Google Chrome custom flags along with Stylebot's settings
 - Back up files not in git (Downloads, Desktop, ~/, etc)
-- Check that checked out repositories have clean trees, no unpushed commits and no stashed code.
-Also check files ignored by Git
+- Check checkout out git repositories.
+Make sure:
+  - working tree is clean
+  - there are no unpushed commits
+  - there is no stashed code
+  - files that are ignored by git are not important
 - Check the content of docker containers and docker volumes

 ## Installation